technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     ![](./media/image87.png)

-14. Below Action node, click on + sign and add Message node, in message node enter the flowing message. **Product Var1 price is updated.
+15. Below Action node, click on + sign and add Message node, in message node enter the flowing message. +++**Product Var1 price is updated.
-    Thankyou.** Replace Var1 with Variable name Var1 with the help of {x} button.
+    Thankyou.**+++ Replace **Var1** with Variable Var1 with the help of {x} button.

     ![](./media/image88.png)

-15. Click on the Test button and enter the prompt Update Price.
-Then fill in the Product ID (HT-1001) and price (1540), click on submit.
+16. Click on the Test button and enter the prompt Update Price.
+Then fill in the Product ID +++HT-1001+++ and price +++1540+++, click on submit.
     After clicking on submit a message show to connect.
 Click on the connect.

     ![](./media/image89.png)

-16. It will navigate to another window which manages the connections.
+17. It will navigate to another window which manages the connections.
 Click on the connect button of Update Product Price.

     ![](./media/image90.png)

-17. Click on the three dots and select connection SAP-Product-100 then click on submit button.
+18. Click on the three dots and select connection SAP-Product-100 then click on submit button.

     ![](./media/image91.png)

-18. After completing it shows connected.
+19. After completing it shows connected.

     ![](./media/image92.png)

-19. Click on the publish button to save the copilot setting
+20. Click on the publish button to save the copilot setting

     ![](./media/image93.png)